bgrimstad/splinter/README.md

 The library is based on the C++ template linear algebra library [Eigen](http://eigen.tuxfamily.org); its sparse matrix support is particularly important for the speed of the tensor product B-spline implementation.

 ###Author's note:
-MultivariateSplines implements various splines for function approximation with the purpose of utilizing the splines/approximations in mathematical programming (nonlinear optimization).
+Multivariate Splines implements various splines for function approximation with the purpose of utilizing the splines/approximations in mathematical programming (nonlinear optimization).
 Thus, special attention has been given to functionality that may support a nonlinear optimization solver.
 For example, the B-spline implementation includes evaluation of the Jacobian and Hessian.

 NOTE: focus has not been on curve fitting, NURBS, etc.